jsguti323/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
 ## Overview
-The purpose of this analysis was to help prepare our partner for all of the employees they have that are approaching retirement.
-We created a table for them that showed an estimation of how many employees were retiring based on their birthdays, as well as what their titles currently are in the company.
-Also, we prepared a table for them showing them all employees nearing retirement that could be consodered for their mentorship program,
+Pwelett-Hackard has several employees they have that are approaching retirement.
+We have created a table for them that shows an estimation of how many employees are retiring based on their birthdays, as well as what their titles currently are in the company.
+Also, we prepared a table for them showing them all employees nearing retirement that could be consodered for their mentorship program.

 ## Results
 ![mentorship_eligibilty](https://user-images.githubusercontent.com/99751636/164955728-5ccae369-2a54-45a0-a878-2e7247aa2a99.png)
 * There are 1549 employees born in the year 1965 that qualify for the mentorship program.